cbskust/SDS.Epidemic/README.md

 SdsMCMC.R: These functions are to draw posterior samples using MCMC for SDS likelihood in subsection 4.2 and Algorithm 5.1.

+Example1.R: This file provides examples using R codes to estimate WSU H1N1 daeta using MCMC for SDS likelhood.

+Example2.R : This file provides examples using R codes to estimate synthetic epidemic data with Sellke construction to utilize MCMC for SDS likelhood.

-Example_code.R: This file provides examples using R codes to estimate WSU H1N1 daeta and to generate synthetic epidemic data and to estimate parameters accoriding to estimation methods described in the paper.
+Example3.R : This file provides examples using R codes to estimate synthetic epidemic data with Sellke construction to utilize maximum likelihood and MCMC for Doob Gillespie method.

 WSU.csv: example data of H1N1 pandemic data from WSU.
 The original data only has daily counts of new infection.
 We modifed it to use SDS method.